textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

 <a name="checkphoneverificationcodetfa"></a>
 # **CheckPhoneVerificationCodeTFA**
-> void CheckPhoneVerificationCodeTFA (CheckPhoneVerificationCodeInputObject checkPhoneVerificationCodeInputObject)
+> void CheckPhoneVerificationCodeTFA (CheckPhoneVerificationCodeTFAInputObject checkPhoneVerificationCodeTFAInputObject)

 Step 2: Check the verification code